Best Western Country Lane Inn

-The Alaska State Museum has been collecting and preserving artifacts for the state of Alaska since 1900.
-Historical objects were initially housed in the Arctic Brotherhood Building in Juneau until 1967 when the current museum was built.
-Visitors touring the museum will see 27,000 objects on display.
-The museum facility was the first concrete structure built in the state and added to the National Register of Historic Places in 1972.
+Established in 1900, the Alaska State Museum has been collecting and preserving significant artifacts for the state of Alaska for over 100 years.
+After becoming the first concrete structure built in the state, the museum was named to the National Register of Historic Places in 1972.

-Head for southeast Alaska and check out Douglas Island.
-A tidal island just southeast of Juneau, Douglas Island is an eclectic and charming destination – you'll have wonderful views of the Gastineau Channel, you'll be able to cruise along the Juneau-Douglas Bridge, and take a peek at the remains of the Treadwell Gold Mine.
+A tidal island just southeast of Juneau, Douglas Island is an eclectic and charming destination.
+When there, you'll have wonderful views of the Gastineau Channel, you'll be able to cruise along the Juneau-Douglas Bridge, and take a peek at the remains of the Treadwell Gold Mine.

 During a winter visit to the Douglas Island, you'll want to spend a day at the Eaglecrest Ski Area which yields access to nearly 640 acres for skiing – 34 alpine runs, three Nordic skiing loops, and vertical drops reaching nearly 1,400 feet high.
 On your spring or summer visit, be sure to check out the Perseverance Theatre and enjoy a live stage performance.

 Encompassing over three million acres, the Glacier Bay National Park and Preserve protects some of the most iconic Alaskan sceneries.

 Outdoor adventurers choose from sheltered fjords, miles of rainforest, and the signature glaciers calving into the breathtaking bays.

 Located west of Juneau, the park also offers stunning vistas of the Alaskan wilderness along the Pacific Coast.

 One of the most popular parks in the state, visitors to this park are sure to discover a wealth of experiences at this accessible national park.